Madeira: English wine traders, soldiers and tourists

-Due to high demand during the season, there was a need to prepare guides for visitors.
-The first tourist guide to Madeira appeared in 1850 and focused on the island's history, geology, flora, fauna and customs.
-Regarding hotel infrastructures, the British and the Germans were the first to launch the Madeiran hotel chain.
-The historic Belmond Reid's Palace opened in 1891 as the "Reid's New Hotel" and is still open to this day.
+In the 18th century, sugar plantations were replaced by vineyards, in a wine trade dominated by English merchants.
+The English traders acquired estates and built houses in Funchal, while supplying markets in Britain, the West Indies and in the North American colonies (where the Founding Fathers of the United States are said to have raised glasses of Madeira wine in a toast to the Declaration of Independence).

 The British first amicably occupied the island in 1801, whereafter Colonel William Henry Clinton became governor.
 A detachment of the 85th Regiment of Foot under Lieutenant-colonel James Willoughby Gordon garrisoned the island.

 After the Peace of Amiens, British troops withdrew in 1802, only to reoccupy Madeira in 1807 until the end of the Peninsular War in 1814.
 In 1846, James Julius Wood wrote a series of seven sketches of the island.
 In 1856, British troops recovering from cholera, and widows and orphans of soldiers fallen in the Crimean War, were stationed in Funchal, Madeira.

+The first tourist guide to Madeira appeared in 1850 and focused on the island's history, geology, flora, fauna and customs.
+Established by William Reid, the son of a Scottish crofter, the historic Belmond Reid's Palace opened in 1891.
+Famous guests included Winston Churchill, Józef Piłsudski, Gregory Peck, Rainer Maria Rilke and George Bernard Shaw.
+This early tourist trade came to depend on the supposed healing qualities of the island's climate such that, when in the twentieth century pasteurisation and antibiotics proved effective against tuberculosis, the number of visitors fell off sharply.